ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 3) Authenticate the User (RFID)
     - Only authorized users can activate the system.
 Place an authorized RFID card near the reader.
-    - If the UID matches a known user, the system writes `"araç çalıştı"` to `arac_durum.txt`.
+    - If the UID matches a known user, the system writes `“araç çalıştı”` to `arac_durum.txt`.
     > Unauthorized cards will be rejected.
 You can edit allowed UIDs in `authorized_uids.txt`.

 4) Start Continuous Background Listener (Optional)